How to Sell a House By Owner in Minnesota (2026 Update)

 • Secure Your Water Features: Your property must comply with Minnesota’s pool safety requirements under the State Building Code and local ordinances.
 This includes barriers like fences at least 4 feet high with self-closing, self-latching gates to prevent child drownings.

 • Get a Flood Elevation Certificate: If your home is in a Special Flood Hazard Area (SFHA), you must have a FEMA Elevation Certificate.
-Buyers need this document to secure a mortgage and obtain flood insurance.
+While not always, buyers may need this document to secure a mortgage and obtain flood insurance.

 Step 5: Increase Your Property’s Visibility